Roman Theatre at Palmyra: Overview

 The proscenium wall is decorated with ten curved and nine rectangular niches placed alternately.
 The stage measures 45.5 by 10.5 m and is accessed by two staircases.
 The scaenae frons had five doors: the main entrance, or valve regia, built into a broad curved niche; two guest doors on either side of the valve regia, or valve hospitalis, built into shallow rectangular niches; and two extra doors, at either end of the stage.
 Emperor Nero is known to have placed his statue in the niche of the regia of the theatre at Palmyra.
 The columns at the stage are decorated in the Corinthian order.

-In the 1950s the theatre was cleared from the sand and subsequently underwent restoration works.
+In the 1950s the theatre was cleared from the sand and subsequently underwent restoration.

 The theatre hosted folk music performances for the annual Palmyra festival.